CS-1400/CS-1400.github.io/_pages/data-types/lists.md

 [Run on Repl.it](https://repl.it/@bianca_ruiz/list-slicing#main.py){: .btn }

 ## Mutability
-Once strings are created, their individual elements can be changed:
+Once lists are created, their individual elements can be changed:

 {% highlight python %}
 flavors = ['Lemon Glaze', 'Pink Velvet', 'Gingersnap', 'Molten Lava']